ashishgeorge009/CSI6900transfuser/README.md

-# TransFuser: Imitation with Transformer-Based Sensor Fusion for Autonomous Driving
+# Experimenting with TransFuser: A imitation with Transformer-Based Sensor Fusion for Autonomous Driving
 This is done for the fullfillment of requirements for CSI6900 Spring 2023 at University of Ottawa.

 <img src="figures/demo.gif">